php-csas/php-csas-vagrant/README.md

 ## NOTE:
 - If you have already ran this vagrant image, then you need to run `vagrant up` as `vagrant up --provision` to remake the image.

+## Useful commands:
+- Running `build-php` will build our PHP version.
+You still need to run `make` and `sudo make install` inside PHPHOME.